MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## General about UART

 > STM32 includes peripherals like USART, UART, and LPUART.
 For the purposes of this example, the specific differences between them aren’t important, since the same concept applies to all.
-In few words, USART supports synchronous operation on top of asynchronous (UART) and LPUART supports Low-Power operation in STOP mode.
-When synchronous mode or low-power mode is not used, USART, UART and LPUART can be consideted identical.
-For complete set of details, check product's reference manual and datasheet.
+In a few words, USART supports synchronous operation on top of asynchronous (UART) and LPUART supports Low-Power operation in STOP mode.
+When synchronous mode or low-power mode is not used, USART, UART and LPUART can be considered identical.
+For a complete set of details, check the product's reference manual and datasheet.

 > For the sake of this application note, we will only use term **UART**.

-UART in STM32 allows configurion using different transmit (`TX`) and receive (`RX`) modes:
+UART in STM32 allows configuration using different transmit (`TX`) and receive (`RX`) modes:

 - Polling mode (no DMA, no IRQ)
-    - P: Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order to not-miss any byte
+    - P: Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order not to miss any byte
-    - P: Easy to implement, simply few code lines
+    - P: Easy to implement, simply a few lines of code
     - C: Can easily miss received data in complex application if CPU cannot read registers quickly enough
     - C: Works only for low baudrates, `9600` or lower
 - Interrupt mode (no DMA)